Blaster Master (video game): Legacy

-The game has since appeared on many lists for the best games on the console.
-Later, in its 100th issue in September 1997, Nintendo Power listed the game as 63rd in its "100 Best Games of All Time" list, citing its "fast and furious" gameplay.
-Electronic Gaming Monthly listed it at #184 in its "Top 200 Games of Their Time" list.
+Blaster Master has since appeared on many lists for the best games on the console.
+In its 100th issue in September 1997, Nintendo Power listed the game 63rd in its list of the "100 Best Games of All Time", citing its "fast and furious" gameplay.
+Electronic Gaming Monthly listed it at number 184 in its list of the "Top 200 Games of Their Time".
 IGN listed it as #22 in its "Top 100 NES Games" list.
-1UP.com listed the game as the 11th best NES game of all time in its "Top 25 NES Games" list; the 1UP.com staff said the game was "an action game that worked like a mishmash of every NES game before it", noting the expansive map like in Metroid.
-Paste magazine ranked Blaster Master as the 2nd greatest NES game of all time, behind The Legend of Zelda; they cited the tank's additional abilities as a main reason behind its ranking.
+1UP.com listed it at number 11 in its list of the "Top 25 NES Games", calling it "an action game that worked like a mishmash of every NES game before it", noting the expansive map like in Metroid.
+Paste magazine ranked Blaster Master as the second greatest NES game of all time, behind The Legend of Zelda; they cited the tank's additional abilities as a main reason behind its ranking.

-In a 2010 interview with Iwata, he was surprised about the game's reception outside Japan, which retrogamers have named it as one of their favorite and most memorable 8-bit titles.
-He said:It's kind of funny that the first time I ever really had any sense of the game's success was about 10 years following the original release of Blaster Master, when a young staff member from the U.S. office said something to me like, "You'd definitely have become a super-famous game designer if you were an American".Alex Neuse, creator of the Bit.Trip series, reminisced his memories of playing Blaster Master as a child.
-He acknowledged that the game was a clone of Metroid that featured a tank that could jump and a corny storyline, but he said it was all "presented in a way that it felt meaningful".
-He added that the game's music convinced him "that video game music could be high-quality, memorable, and evocative".
+In a 2010 interview, Iwata said that he was surprised about the game's positive reception outside Japan:

+It's kind of funny that the first time I ever really had any sense of the game's success was about 10 years following the original release of Blaster Master, when a young staff member from the U.S. office said something to me like, "You'd definitely have become a super-famous game designer if you were an American".

+Alex Neuse, creator of the Bit.Trip series, recalled playing Blaster Master as a child, and acknowledged that the game was a clone of Metroid that featured a tank that could jump and a corny storyline, but he said it was all "presented in a way that it felt meaningful".
+He also added that the game's soundtrack convinced him "that video game music could be high-quality, memorable, and evocative".

 Sequels and versions

 At the 1992 Winter Consumer Electronics Show in Las Vegas, Sunsoft announced that they were planning to develop a sequel for the Super Nintendo Entertainment System, but it never came to be.
-Instead, Software Creations developed the North American–exclusive sequel Blaster Master 2 for the Sega Genesis.
-Later releases include Blaster Master Boy for the Game Boy, Blaster Master: Enemy Below (released in Japan as MetaFight EX) for the Game Boy Color, and Blaster Master: Blasting Again for the PlayStation.
+Instead, Software Creations developed the North American-exclusive sequel Blaster Master 2 (1993) for the Sega Genesis.
+Other releases in the Blaster Master series include Blaster Master Boy (1991) for the Game Boy, Blaster Master: Enemy Below (2000) for the Game Boy Color, and Blaster Master: Blasting Again (2000) for the PlayStation.

-A re-imagining of the first game, Blaster Master: Overdrive, was released for Nintendo's WiiWare service in North America on February 8, 2010.
-Iwata incorporated many of the gameplay elements in Blaster Master: Overdrive, which his goal was "for players to recall and think back upon (the original) Blaster Master, and so my goal was to find a way to evoke that through this game".
+A reimagining of the first game, Blaster Master: Overdrive, was released for Nintendo's WiiWare service in North America on February 8, 2010.
+Iwata incorporated many of the gameplay elements of the original in order "for players to recall and think back upon (the original) Blaster Master, and so my goal was to find a way to evoke that through this game".